 Dining Room Conduct: Student behavior in the dining room should be based on courtesy and cleanliness.
 This means leaving the eating area in a clean condition.
 The Manalapan-Englishtown Middle School takes pride in recycling.
 We ask that all students cooperate for a clean earth.
 Students will go through the food line upon entering the dining room and pay for their choice of food.
 Students are to remain in the dining room until they have finished eating.
-At no time are students allowed to take food outside of the dining room.
+At no time are students allowed to take food or drinks outside of the dining room.

-Students are to use the rest room facilities prior to entering the dining room.
-A limited number of passes for emergencies only will be issued to the rest rooms during lunchtime.
+Students are to use the restroom facilities prior to entering the dining room.
+A limited number of passes for emergencies only will be issued to the restrooms during lunchtime.

-In order to keep the dining room clean, safe, and orderly for the enjoyment of ALL students, we have adopted several rules.
+To keep the dining room clean, safe, and orderly for the enjoyment of ALL students, we have adopted several rules.
 The following are posted in the dining room and are important for students to adhere to:

-- Follow all school rules. - Remain seated except to purchase items or throw away garbage. - Do not throw food or other items. - Keep your table and the surrounding area clean. - Do not apply make-up, brush your hair, etc. in the dining room. - Get permission before changing your seat. - Get permission and a pass before leaving the dining room.
+- Respect all staff and students. - Remain seated except to purchase items or throw away garbage. - Maintain appropriate noise level. - Do not throw food or other items. - Clean up after yourself.
+Keep your table and the surrounding area clean. - Do not apply make-up, brush your hair, etc. in the dining room. - Get permission before changing your seat. - Get permission and a pass before leaving the dining room.